tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

 ### Execution

 Ideas mean nothing unless executed well.
-We used our next Product Round-table (our weekly meeting with our Product Designers) to break out into groups and turn all of our proposed solutions into projects.
+We used our next Product Round-table (our weekly meeting) to break out into groups and turn all of our proposed solutions into projects.
 We used Github, a tool everyone already knows and uses for project tracking, to hold most of the information.

 Each group was asked to write briefs similar to what we use for our Product projects and create implementation plans on how we would approach it.
-Lastly, owners were assigned to each step of their plans and we track progress similar to how we track progress with other projects in the company.
+Lastly, owners were assigned to each step of their plans.
+This is very similar to how most of us track progress in other projects.

 <hr class="small">

 ## Final Thoughts

-One big thing which was identified though, through this process, was that our Designers felt guilty for working on these sorts of projects instead of their “work.”
-While we consider this part of their work too, once they're in the weeds it feels a lot different.
+One big thing which was identified through this process, was that our Designers felt guilty for working on these sorts of projects instead of their “work.”
+While _we_ considered this part of their work too, once they're in the weeds it feels a lot different.

-As a leadership team, we’d our individual Designer workloads to be at 80% capacity.
-As a result of this, I myself have resourced a good chunk of my next few weeks (and weeks since then) to increasing recruiting efforts in order to achieve the balance we want to see for our team.
+We’d like our individual Designer workloads to be at 80% capacity.
+As a result of this retrospective and to help us achieve balance, I myself have resourced a good chunk of my next few weeks (and weeks since then) to increasing recruiting efforts.

 We are still working through this together and expect to follow up soon on our results through another retrospective to keep us all accountable for making the team better.
 I'm incredibly excited for the future of this team.